duck-duck-tag/duck-duck-tag/README.md

 The application is being built on the specification and requirement provided by Matti Nelimarkka from the University of Helsinki.
 Here is a link to the client's blog post about the issue [in Finnish](https://rajapinta.co/2020/02/24/onko-maailma-erilainen-riippuen-siita-kenen-tekoaly-sita-katselee/)

+The work started on top of an existing [boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate), and a lot of the functionality was first built here.
+Later, we built our own boilerplate, moved the functionality to [another repository](https://github.com/duck-duck-tag/novelty-boilerplate) under this organization and continued the work there.

 ## Table of Contents

 - [Implementation](#implementation)